and private sessions

 Myo Fascial Release

-In some of my classes and private sessions I work with therapy balls to help identify and release areas in the body that are tight, overused or underused.
+In some of my Yoga classes and private sessions I work with therapy balls to help identify and release areas in the body that are tight, overused or underused.
 Through a series of self massage techniques designed for the neck, shoulders, upper back, hips and legs we release tension.
 The floor and the wall are used as a foundation for rolling out tensed areas to facilitate myo fascial release and to work on the parasympathetic nervous system, calming the mind and the body.